 Want to learn more?
 Register for our upcoming Webinar on May 28th, 2020 at 10AM EDT/3PM BST .
 In this session we will discuss, in more depth, how to focus the field team on the right stores post lockdown.

-With 32 years’ experience, Andy Foweather is a Commercial Director for 20:20 Retail Data Insight.
+With 32 years’ experience, Andy Foweather is the Managing Director for StayinFront RDI.
 Andy is an accomplished sales leader with expertise in delivering profitable sales growth through developing winning strategies and organizations.

 Andy has operated at the Board Director level for over eleven years, leading substantive change in the UK and across European markets.
 He has been successful at influencing and driving alignment in matrix organizations and leading cross functional projects.

 Follow his posts and activities on LinkedIn here: